 Network security protects all data transmitted through a computer network.
 Securing the network prevents bad actors from breaching an organization's information or hacking into the cloud or other parts of the organization.

 In this context, human resources refer to the files that contain employee information.
-Depending on the type of organization and how it's managed, this information can be extremely important or non-sensitive documents that could still be stolen.
+Depending on the type of organization and how it's managed, this information can be extremely important or it could contain non-sensitive documents that could still be stolen.

 Policies document how a company will operate regarding InfoSec issues.
 These policies should clearly state how a company will respond to events such as an outsider breaching the system and stealing data or whether the company will compensate a victim for any damages due to negligence.

 Often part of incident management, breach response is the practical aspect that entails responding after an event such as a breach occurs.
-This includes contacting the victim and determining what data may have been stolen, the methods used to steal it, and the damages.
+This includes contacting the victim and determining information including:

 A hacker may also use an exploit to bypass a security control such as a buffer overflow or unauthorized access to code that allows it to run on the vulnerable application's machine.

-The vulnerability assessment process, as defined by the National Institute of Standards and Technology (NIST), is a structured process for identifying vulnerable systems and understanding their risk exposures.
-This process comprises three phases:
+The vulnerability assessment process, as defined by the National Institute of Standards and Technology (NIST), is a structured process for:

-NIST conducts vulnerability assessments in order to identify potential weaknesses in computer software applications, operating systems, and hardware and communication technologies that potentially affect the confidentiality, integrity or availability of information resources.
+NIST conducts vulnerability assessments in order to identify potential weaknesses in computer software applications, operating systems, and hardware and communication technologies that potentially affect the confidentiality, integrity, or availability of information resources.
+(This concept is known as the CIA triad.)
+The vulnerability assessment process comprises three three phases:

 There are several methods that organizations should use to reduce the risk of cyberattacks.

 First, conduct a risk assessment to estimate and understand how much risk is present.
-You can rank overall risk from low, medium, high, or extreme, with each level having a different priority.
+You can rank overall risk as low, medium, high, or extreme, with each level having a different priority.

 The risk assessment will provide an organization with information such as how much money and time it must spend to mitigate the threat.
 This analysis also goes through technical implementation and provides information regarding necessary resources, such as: